YvanYin/GoalFlow/README.md

 > <br>
 > Computer Vision and Pattern Recognition (CVPR), 2025 <br>
 >
 This is the official repo of 'GoalFlow: Goal-Driven Flow Matching for Multimodal Trajectories Generation in End-to-End Autonomous Driving (CVPR 2025)'.
 GoalFlow achieved PDMS of 90.3, significantly surpassing other baselines.
 Compared with other diffusion-policy-based methods, our approach requires only a single denoising step to obtain excellent performance.
-(Code is building...)

 <br/>